 Like many men, I have at times been convinced that silence and self-flagellation are the most appropriate forms of male participation in female discourses, but, like a lot of men, I also realize the limitations of silence as a mode of expressing concern.
 Men who write and think about gender are, it seems, in constant negotiation between the relative values of speaking and/or shutting up.
-If Halberstam is upset by the existence of a "growing and popular body of work on masculinity that evinces absolutely no interest in masculinity without men" (13), she must ask herself how happy she would be if men started talking authoritatively about women.
-If If male students of masculinity do not talk about female masculinity, it probably has a lot to do with the messages that certain types of feminism send to them.
-Women have frequently and perhaps rightly demanded that "Men don't speak for women" in matters of real concern, but this idea has leaked into more dubious territories where men are discouraged from speaking about women or even associating with them.
-The result is that sensitive (or even just politically astute) men are hesitant to talk about women at all, and, among those who feel confident enough to speak, almost no one feels qualified to draw real conclusions or to defend them.
-Thus, women and feminism
+If Halberstam is upset by the existence of a "growing and popular body of work on masculinity that evinces absolutely no interest in masculinity without men" (13), she must ask herself how happy she would be if men started talking authoritatively about women.3 If male students of masculinity do not talk about female masculinity, it probably has a lot to do with the messages that certain types of feminism send to them.
+Women have frequently and perhaps rightly demanded that "Men don't speak for women" in matters of real concern, but this idea has leaked into more dubious territories where men are discouraged from speaking about women or even associating with them.4 The result is that sensitive (or even just politically astute) men are hesitant to talk about women at all, and, among those who feel confident enough to speak, almost no one feels qualified to draw real conclusions or to defend them.
+Thus,

-5 I also think that the ready correlation between masculinity and men is hardly unreasonable, and that, while Halberstam is right to highlight the variations that exist inside masculine behaviour, the association between men and masculinity is no more troublesome than the universally acknowledged link between
+1 Laise think that the ready correlation between masculinary and men is hardly unreasonable, and that, while Halbertsmin is right to highlight the variations that exist inside masculine behaviour, the association between men and masculinary is no more troublesome than the universally acknowledged link between women and feminism.

-1I am talking of the fairly common feminist practice of having meetings, conferences, marches, and courses that restrict men from participating on the grounds that the male presence undermines certain aspects of the feminist agends.
-The problem with separation along like the lines of gender, is that muses a lot of useful opportunities for exchange.
-Marshall, for example, has a lot of important things to say about massaculintry: the fact that she is a woman does not undermine any of it.
+1I an talking of the fairly common feminist practice of having meetings, conferences, marches, and courses that restrict men from participating on the grounds have the male presence undermines certain septents of the feminus agenda.
+The problem with separation along like the lines of genders rait that musses a lot of useful opportunities for exchange.
+Marshall, for example, has a lot of important things to say about maxylinity; the fact that the sa sa vortan does not undermine any of it.

 Halberstam's difficulty with the state of masculine research might not be primarily the result of men's indifference to female masculinity, so much as their willingness to observe the spaces women have demanded they observe.
-Under the current conditions. only women can fill the space Halberstam recognizes, and, while she is right to say the space needs to be filled, she is wrong to blame its existence on cliquish male critics.
+Under the current conditions, only women can fill the space Halberstam recognizes, and, while she is right to say the space needs to be filled, she is wrong to blame its existence on cliquish male critics.

-Men.
-Women, Self, and Story: Interconnections Between Masculine and Feminine Narratives
+Men, Women, Self, and Story: Interconnections Between Masculine and Feminine Narratives

 This is all a very roundabout way of establishing the context for this chapter's investigation of Paule Marshall, both in terms of the writer's handling of masculine narratives, and in terms of the critical handling of her works of fiction.
-This chapter investigates how Marshall, a writer usually considered exclusively in terms of feminist thought, handles the idea of masculinity, and attempts to illustrate some significant, and frequently disturbing connections, between certain types of feminist discourse and certain destructive aspects of the traditional and contemporary male role.5 In one of the only full-length studies of Marshall, Dorothy Hamer Denniston praises her for constructing "unquestionably strong, capable, independent, assertive" (Denniston 16) women, but
+This chapter investigates how Marshall, a writer usually considered exclusively in terms of feminist thought, handles the idea of masculinity, and attempts to illustrate some significant, and frequently disturbing connections, between certain types of feminist discourse and certain destructive aspects of the traditional and contemporary male role.9 In one of the only full-length studies of Marshall, Dorothy Hamer Denniston praises her for constructing "unquestionably strong, capable, independent, assertive" (Denniston 16) women, but